-The 6th edition of the International Seminar on Successful Wines & Styles was held today, February 24, in Mendoza, Argentina.
+The 6th edition of the International Seminar on Successful Wines & Styles was held on February 24, in Mendoza, Argentina.
 It consisted of 12 international judges -all of them top winemakers- who have assessed over 3 days the Argentine wines submitted to the Argentina Wine Awards contest.

 Michael Silacci (United States), Joey Tensley (United States), Gilles Pauquet (France), Marlene Soria (France), Alastair Maling (New Zealand), Barbara Tamburini (Italy), Graziana Grassini (Italy), Vittorio Fiore (Italy), Anthony Hamilton Russell (South Africa), Andrea Mullineux (South Africa), Marcelo Retamal (Chile), and Robert Pepi (United States) were the international winemakers making up the panel to assess 734 wine samples and announce the world’s best wines at the 6th Seminar on Successful Wines & Styles.